-Galloway was still very much a separate nationalistic entity even in 1369, distinct from Scotland proper, when the whole of Eastern Galloway between the Cree and the Nith was bestowed on Archibald Douglas (The Grim).
+Galloway was still very much a separate nationalistic entity even in 1369, mainly Gaelic-speaking and distinct from Scotland proper, when the whole of Eastern Galloway between the Cree and the Nith, largely English-speaking, was bestowed on Archibald Douglas (The Grim).
 He reunited Galloway, of which Tynron was part, under the Black Douglases.
 In the 1360s the Tibbers and Morton baronies passed to the Douglas family through marriage and lineage.

 To me Killiewarren is the most interesting building in the glen and not just because it is the oldest (1617).
 It was originally a three-storied fortified house, Stenhouse Castle?, with tremendously thick walls.
 An arched gateway was demolished in the early 1800s.